EDI X12 Getting Started Tutorial

 Here we’ll want to add a Format or Data Transformation that will convert an incoming EDI message to XML.
 Click the Add Format button.

-Once we have selected the EDI Transformer, a new configuration panel appears showing the available configuration options for our transformation.
+Once we have selected the EDI Transformer, a new configuration panel appears, showing the available configuration options for our transformation.

-Since we have the X12 Table Data required for our 837 transaction, make sure the ‘Use X12 Table Data for Enhanced Functionality‘ option is checked.
-Next, click “+” to add a new line in the table.
+Since we have the X12 Table Data required for our EDI 837 transaction, make sure the Use X12 Table Data for Enhanced Functionality option is checked and the Use Bundled x12 Table Data option is also checked.

 Click the Select File to select the directory where the Table Data is located.